apigee/apigeetool-node/README.md

 `--api -n`
 (optional) The API to target for an API-scoped KVM operation.

+### <a name="updateKVMEntry"></a>updateKVMEntry

+Updates an entry of name:value to the named map in the Apigee KVM.

+#### Example

+Update entry to KVM with name "test1" and value "value1"

+    apigeetool updateKVMentry -u sdoe@example.com -o sdoe -e test --mapName test-map --entryName test1 --entryValue value1

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--mapName`
+(required) The name of the map the entry will belong to.

+`--entryName`
+(required) The name of the entry to be created.

+`--entryValue`
+(required) The value of the entry to be created.

+`--environment -e`
+(optional) The environment to target for an Environment-scoped KVM operation.

 ### <a name="getKVMmap"></a>getKVMmap

 Retrieves an entire KVM map with all of its entries, by name.